stonemjs/docs/src/docs/essentials/configuration.md

 ## Summary

-Stone.js embraces configuration as an external, mutable part of the system — something that should be adapted, not hardcoded.
+Stone.js embraces configuration as an external, mutable part of the system, something that should be adapted, not hardcoded.

 Here’s what you need to remember:

-- Use **`.env`** for private, backend-only variables — not bundled, not exposed
+- Use **`.env`** for private, backend-only variables, not bundled, not exposed
-- Use **`.env.public`** for safe-to-share variables needed in the frontend — bundled into `enviroments.js`
+- Use **`.env.public`** for safe-to-share variables needed in the frontend, bundled into `enviroments.js`
-- Never access `Env` directly in your domain code — always inject values through the **Blueprint**
+- Never access `Env` directly in your domain code, always inject values through the **Blueprint**
 - All `Env` functions validate and fail fast unless you provide a default
 - You can customize how `.env` files are loaded via `stone.config.mjs`
 - Public env files enable **single-artifact CI/CD** by allowing runtime config replacement
-- Works out-of-the-box in **FaaS environments** like AWS Lambda — no need for extra setup
+- Works out-of-the-box in **FaaS environments** like AWS Lambda, no need for extra setup

-In the Continuum, configuration is just another expression of **context** —
+In the Continuum, configuration is just another expression of **context**,
 and `Env` is the clean, structured way to bind that context into your application.